Justin-Kwan/bit-image/readme.md

 #### Notify Bit-image

-When notifying Bit-image that up to 5 images are uploaded, we should use a POST request, specifying the name and custom tags that we want to associate to each image.
-(We can search our images by these later).
+When notifying Bit-image that up to 5 images are uploaded, please use a POST request, specifying the name and custom tags that we want to associate to each image.
+(You can search our images by these later).

-We also need to specify the MD5 hash of our 5 images in the request body as well.
-This is important because it allows us to determine the you've uploaded the correct image, and that your custom provided data will synchronize with the correct image.
+You also need to specify the MD5 hash of our 5 images in the request body as well.
+This is important because it allows Bit-image to determine the you've uploaded the correct image, and that your custom provided data will synchronize with the correct image.

 Here's an useful site to generate the MD5 hash of your image:
 - https://md5file.com/calculator